 Board of Directors

 The Board of Directors provides leadership to the SLF, exercises overall responsibility for the policies, programs and direction of the organization, and provides advice and counsel on a wide range of policy and operational matters.
-The composition is designed to reflect a broad scope of expertise, with all members having a strong and demonstrated commitment to supporting the work of community-based organizations.
+The composition is designed to reflect a broad scope of expertise, with all members having a strong and demonstrated commitment to supporting the work of community-led organizations.

 Board of Directors